 March 15, 2014 – AAHS presents Dr. Rick Kittles, Co- founder African Ancestry.com “Who Are Your People” (Tracing Your family Tree) FHC program.
 Lecture and “Roots Reveal Ceremony: held at the Hagler Auditorium, Pensacola State College

 March 15, 2014 – WSRE TV taping, AAHS & Dr. Rick Kittles appear on AWARE “Profile; program.
 Hosted by Dee Dee Sharp

 February 21 & 22, 2014 – AAHS Film & Discussion Series held at the Coulson House (Films: Civil Rights Martyrs & Miles of Smiles)

-February 22, 2014 – AAHS Readers Ensemble performs at Navy Exchange Annex
+February 22, 2014 – AAHS Readers Ensemble perform at Navy Exchange Annex

-February 14, 2014 – AAHS Readers Ensemble performs at Navy Aerospace Institute Auditorium
+February 14, 2014 – AAHS Readers Ensemble perform at Navy Aerospace Institute Auditorium

 February 7 & 8, 2014 – Soulful Magic!
 Featuring Master Magician & Illusionist William Gross

 December 2013 – Civil Rights Film Showcase in Celebration of Kwanzaa

 October 4, 2013 – Florida Humanities Council Series Lecture – “Before Jamestown: Europeans, Africans, and Indians in La Florida, 1513-1607” Dr. J. Michael Francis

 August 22, 2013 – AAHS participate at the Community Fair held at Pensacola State College